parithosh/ansible-beaconfuzz-runner/README.md

 - Test the `fetch-all-artefacts.yml` playbook to check if the locations of the fuzzing artifacts are correct
 - Create a user on the remote machine purely for fuzzing
 - Create a playbook that randomly runs a fuzzer without any configuration being specified
+- Create a playbook for updating an existing fuzzer

 ## Contributors welcome!